mustafa3m/TastyTable-final-1/README.md

+TastyTable Backend

+TastyTable is a backend project developed by four students:

+Mustafa Elmi Muse

+Liibaan Olow

+Ahmed Ismail Musse

+Mahamed Hassan Ali

+About the Project

+TastyTable is a monolithic backend solution for managing restaurant menus, user authentication, customer orders, and table reservations.
+Developed as part of a backend programming course, the project focuses on modern and relevant technologies to create a secure, maintainable, and extendable system.

+The backend follows a clean architecture with separation of concerns across layers:

+API Layer: Exposes endpoints, handles authentication, and integrates Swagger

+Core Layer: Defines entities, DTOs, and interfaces

+Services Layer: Implements business logic for users, menus, and orders

+Data Layer: Integrates MySQL with EF Core, manages migrations and seeding

+Tests Layer: Unit tests with xUnit and Moq

+Key Features

+User registration and login with JWT tokens

+Admin management of menu items and availability

+Users can browse menus, place orders, and make table reservations

+Demo data seeding and database setup included

+Fully tested business logic

+Technologies and Tools

+Backend Framework: ASP.NET Core (.NET, C#)

+Database: MySQL

+Authentication: JWT (JSON Web Tokens)

+Version Control: Git and GitHub

+API Documentation: Swagger / OpenAPI

+TastyTable demonstrates secure backend development, role-based access control, unit testing, and deployment readiness, making it suitable for integration with web or mobile applications.

 # TastyTable (.NET 8 + MySQL + JWT + Docker + AWS)

 Monolithic Web API built with **ASP.NET Core 8**, **Entity Framework Core (MySQL)**, and **JWT authentication**.